Condensing and Extracting Against Online Adversaries: Abstract

 We investigate the tasks of deterministically condensing and extracting randomness from Online Non-Oblivious Symbol Fixing (oNOSF) sources, a natural model of defective random sources for which it is known that extraction is impossible in many parameter regimes [AORSV, EUROCRYPT'20].
 A $(g,\ell)$-oNOSF source is a sequence of $\ell$ blocks $\mathbf{X} = (\mathbf{X}_1, \dots, \mathbf{X}_{\ell})\sim (\{0, 1\}^{n})^{\ell}$, where at least $g$ of the blocks are \emph{good} (are independent and have some min-entropy), and the remaining \emph{bad} blocks are controlled by an \emph{online adversary} where each bad block can be arbitrarily correlated with any block that appears before it.

 The existence of condensers (in regimes where extraction is impossible) was recently studied in [CGR, FOCS'24].
-They proved condensing impossibility results for various values of $g$ and $\ell$, and they showed the existence of condensers matching the impossibility results in the special case when $n$ is extremely large compared to $\ell$ (i.e., the setting of few blocks of large length).
+They proved condensing impossibility results for various values of $g$ and $\ell$, and they showed the existence of condensers matching the impossibility results in the special case when $n$ is exponential in $\ell$ (i.e., the setting of few blocks of large length).

-In this work, we make significant progress on proving the existence of condensers with strong parameters in almost all parameter regimes, even when $n$ is a large enough constant and $\ell$ is growing.
-This almost resolves the question of the existence of condensers for oNOSF sources, except when $n$ is a small constant.
+In this work, not only do we construct the first explicit condensers matching the existential results of [CGR, FOCS'24], but we make a doubly exponential improvement by handling the case when $n$ is only polylogarithmic in $\ell$.
+We also obtain a much improved explicit construction for transforming low-entropy oNOSF sources (where the good blocks only have min-entropy, as opposed to being uniform) into uniform oNOSF sources.

-As our next result, we construct the first explicit condensers for oNOSF sources and achieve parameters that match the existential results of [CGR, FOCS'24].
-We also obtain a much improved construction for transforming low-entropy oNOSF sources (where the good blocks only have min-entropy, as opposed to being uniform) into uniform oNOSF sources.
+As our next result, we essentially resolve the question of the existence of condensers for oNOSF sources by showing the existence of condensers in almost all parameter regimes, even when $n$ is a large enough constant and $\ell$ is growing.

 We find interesting connections and applications of our results on condensers to collective coin flipping and collective sampling, problems that are well-studied in fault-tolerant distributed computing.
 We use our condensers to provide very simple protocols for these problems.